Drew B. Tipton: Notable rulings

+On June 23, 2023, the Supreme Court overturned his ruling on 8–1 vote, on the grounds that Tipton did not have jurisdiction over the case.

 Memberships

 He has been a member of the American Legion since 1999.
 He has been a member of the American Bar Association since 2000.
 From 2002 to 2008, he was a member of the Republican National Lawyers Association.
 Since 2003, he has been a member of the Marine Corps Association.
 Since 2010, he has been a member of the Federalist Society.
 He has been a member of the Second Baptist Church in Houston, Texas since 2008.